arapat/sparrow-doc/pseudocode/overview.md

 * `NumExamplesPerSlot`: The capacity of a slot.
 The slots are basic unit for writing examples back to disk.
 The training examples are written into and reading out from the disk one block at a time.
 * `WeightsTable`: The weight distribution of strata, constantly being updated.

+The `WeightsTable` is a [lock-free map](https://github.com/jonhoo/rust-evmap), i.e. even though it is shared among multiple threads, the read/write operations are both non-blocking.

 #### The Methods for Updating and Sampling in StratifiedStorage